awslabs/iot-app-kit/docs/WhatIs.md

 # What is IoT App Kit?

 IoT App Kit is an open-source library consisting of front-end components and utilities.
 With IoT App Kit, you can build front-end applications and webpages to utilize IoT data.
-By default, IoT App Kit helps to retrieve data from [AWS IoT SiteWise](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/what-is-sitewise.html).
-You can also install plugins to retrieve data from your own sources.
+By default, IoT App Kit helps to retrieve data from [AWS IoT SiteWise](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/what-is-sitewise.html) and [AWS IoT TwinMaker](https://docs.aws.amazon.com/iot-twinmaker/latest/guide/what-is-twinmaker.html) You can also install plugins to retrieve data from your own sources.
 There’s no charge for using IoT App Kit.

 IoT App Kit provides web-components and [React](https://reactjs.org/) components that enable you to visualize, analyze, manage, and interact with your IoT data.